Discover the charm of Argeles Gazost: Your complete travel guide

 Argeles Gazost is connected to Lourdes via the 965 liO bus service.
 The bus runs from the train station in Lourdes to Argeles Gazost and on to other destinations further up the valley.
 The liO website has all the timetable information that you will need.
 The bus can also be handy to get you to other destinations such as Cauterets, Gavarnie, and Luz Saint Savuer if you don’t plan on bringing a car or don’t want to drive much while visiting.

 Getting around Argeles Gazost

-The great thing I have always loved about Argeles Gazost is that once we are there it is nice and easy to walk everywhere in the village.
+The great thing I have always loved about Argeles Gazost is that once you are there it is nice and easy to walk everywhere in the village.
 Everything you need is located within the town centre and nowhere is too far to get to.
 There is even a lift (elevator) to take you up into the town centre if you don’t feel like climbing the stairs.
 Given the compact nature of the town, there are no buses or other forms of public transport within the town itself.

 Places to stay in Argeles Gazost

 Argeles Gazost has a range of accommodation options to suit everyone.
 You can choose from hotels, self-contained apartments and houses, and camping sites for your stay.
 Most of the hotels here are smaller family-run properties that provide simple but comfortable accommodation at a reasonable price.
 Many offer half-board options that include dinner, bed, and breakfast which is something we have always chosen on our visits.
 You will also find some hotels in the smaller villages surrounding Argeles Gazost that you could also consider.
 We recommend using Trip Advisor to source hotels in this area as many do not list on the larger booking sites.